mrwandev/mrwandev.github.io/README.md

-this is a website im making tha will contain :
+this is a website im making that will contain :

 memez at <a href="git.io/memez">git.io/memez</a>